cochaviz/academic_markdown/README.md

 #### Project Structure

 I imagine two ways of writing which I have often encountered myself.
-The first, is a situation in which you only need to write a small report.
+The first is a situation in which you only need to write a small report.
 The second is a situation where multiple files are required for that single final document to avoid one incredibly large document.

 <div id="lst:single_file_setup" class="listing txt">